 PSAI weather reports are customized reports based on a specific home address.
 Unlike the Weather Center where you can explore the nationwide map to identify storm opportunities, storm reports are focused on historical weather data for a single home address.

 How do you get a weather report?
-These can be generated by homeowners when they engage with your storm campaign (by filling out the landing page form) or by you and other PSAI users when you send a weather report through the Com Portal.
+These can be generated by homeowners when they engage with your storm campaign or by PSAI users who send a weather report through the Com Portal or fill out a weather widget on a customer's behalf.

 A PSAI weather report looks like this.